Degree(s)

 Research Bio

-Keywords: Anthropological theory, Indigenous archaeology, Underwater archaeology, Hunter-gatherers, Cultural heritage, Digital humanities, North America, the Great Lakes, the Arctic
+Keywords: Anthropological theory, Traditional ecological knowledge, Hunter-gatherers, Underwater archaeology, Cultural heritage, Digital humanities, North America, Europe, the Arctic.

-Ashley Lemke is an Associate Professor at the University of Wisconsin-Milwaukee and former Chair of the Advisory Council on Underwater Archaeology (www.acuaonline.org).
-She is a leading researcher on the archaeology of hunter-gatherers.
+Ashley Lemke is an Anthropological Archaeologist.
+She is an Associate Professor at the University of Wisconsin-Milwaukee, former Chair of the Advisory Council on Underwater Archaeology (www.acuaonline.org), and Explorers Club Fellow.
+Lemke is a leading researcher on the archaeology of hunter-gatherers.
 She has worked extensively on both terrestrial and underwater archaeological projects from the Lower Paleolithic in Europe to 19th-century Nunamiut archaeological sites in the Arctic.
 She is an expert on submerged ancient sites in the Americas and has researched such sites in the Gulf of Mexico, Great Lakes, and Atlantic Ocean.
 She has directed excavation projects in Texas and Michigan, as well as underwater projects in the Great Lakes and Atlantic Ocean, including numerous field schools.
+She has experience excavating at numerous archaeological sites in Europe including Germany, Spain, Romania, and Serbia.

 Selected Publications